 The Ornate Tetra will have white markings on their dorsal and pelvic fin extensions, thus the term 'white 'tip'.
 The Rosy Tetra will have a black marking or 'flag' on its dorsal fin extension, and will sometimes (but not always) have white tips to the fins.
 But to all rules there are exceptions, and even an occasional Ornate will have the black 'flag' type marking on its dorsal fin as well.

 Size of fish - inches: 1.6 inches (3.99 cm)

-Lifespan: 5 years - They have a lifespan of about 3 - 5 years.
+Lifespan: 5 years - They have a lifespan of about 3 to 5 years.

 Fish Keeping Difficulty

-The Rosy Tetra is moderately hardy and well suited for an intermediate fish keeper.
-These fish need pristine water and do not tolerate water condition changes well, though captive bred specimens tend to be a bit more tolerant.
+The Rosy Tetra is moderately hardy and a good choice for an intermediate fish keeper.
+These fish need pristine water and do not tolerate water condition changes well though captive-bred specimens tend to be a bit more tolerant.